alphagov/contacts-admin/README.md

 to facilitate the HMRC transition to GOV.UK.

-The aim is to build an application which can surface many contact methods for a department or agency with deflection into relevant content, and grouping contacts by topic or questions.
+The aim is to build an application which can surface many contact methods for a department or agency with deflection into relevant content, and grouping of contacts.

 The use case would be to populate the application with HMRC contact data, and the relevant links to content.
 Having one place for this information will reduce the burden